 False accusation – In certain situations, our lawyers might be able to show that the GTA allegations against you are simply false.

+A conviction for grand theft auto, in violation of California Penal Code Section 487(d)(1), can result in life-changing consequences.
 Therefore, if you have been accused of auto theft, call a Los Angeles criminal defense lawyer at Eisner Gorin LLP immediately.

-Our law firm has decades of experience defending clients against these types of crimes, and might be able to have your charges reduced or dismissed.
+Our law firm has decades of experience defending clients against these types of crimes and might be able to have your charges reduced or dismissed.

 Related Pages: Theft Crimes | Evading Police